MUSCULOSKELETAL INJURY AND REHABILITATION - 2023/4

-- Identify common sports injuries and typical mechanisms of injury.
+- Knowledge for identification of common sports injuries and typical mechanisms of injury.

-- Build links between principles of healing and treatment methods
+- Links between principles of healing and treatment methods

-- Build a baseline of practical skills in common injury assessment and management techniques.
+- A baseline of practical skills in common injury assessment and management techniques.

-- Demonstrate the ability to apply key theoretical and practical rehabilitation constructs to a wide variety of injury scenarios.
+- The knowledge to be able to apply key theoretical and practical rehabilitation constructs to a wide variety of injury scenarios.

 |001||Reflect on the roles and responsibilities of rehabilitation professionals and interdisciplinary working practices involved||CK|